Azure/data-api-builder/docs/getting-started/getting-started-azure-mysql-db.md

 > **NOTE**: Entities names are case sensitive, and they will be exposed via REST and GraphQL as you have typed them.

-After that, the permissions for the exposed entity are defined via the `permissions` element; it allows you to be sure that only those users making a request with the right claims will be able to access the entity and its data.
+After that, the permissions for the exposed entity are defined via the `permissions` element; it ensures that only those users making a request with the right claims will be able to access the entity and its data.

 > **BEST PRACTICE**: It is recommeneded to use the _singular_ form for entities names.
 For GraphQL, the Data API builder engine will automatically use the correct plural form to generate the final GraphQL schema whenever a _list_ of entity items will be returned.
 More on this behaviour in the [GraphQL documentation](./../graphql.md).